-* U.S. crude stocks expected to hit record 400 million barrels
+* U.S. crude stocks expected to hit record 400 million

 * Brent to face pressure when Libyan output normalises